Crestwood/Glen Cove, Houston: History

 Crestwood was first developed in the 1940s.
 Crestwood was built on the site of Camp Logan.

 In 1994 Keeter Skelton, a resident of Crestwood quoted in the Houston Chronicle, said "Everybody that moves over here stays, unless they die or for some reason they have to leave town."

 Cityscape

 The areas under the jurisdiction of the Crestwood/Glen Cove Civic Club include Crestwood, Crestwood Acres, Glen Cove 1, Glen Cove 2, and Glen Cove 3.
-Crestwood/Glen Cove is east of and in close proximity to Memorial Park.
+Crestwood/Glen Cove is east of and near to Memorial Park.

 The area is also in proximity Bayou Bend, River Oaks and Avalon Place, and it is 4 mi from Downtown Houston.
 Crestwood is within a five-minute drive to Downtown, and to The Galleria.
 Some houses are adjacent to the Hogg Bird Sanctuary Park.
 Katherine Feser of the Houston Chronicle said that the central location of Crestwood was a factor that attracted house buyers.

 Crestwood is a wooded area.
 As of 1994 sometimes animals which live in Memorial Park, including armadillos, raccoons, and opossums, venture into Crestwood.